circleci/circleci-docs/jekyll/_cci2/executor-types.md

 {: class="table table-striped"}

 <sup>(1)</sup> Requires using [Remote Docker][building-docker-images].

+<sup>(2)</sup> While you can run multiple databases with Docker, all images (primary and secondary) share the underlying resource limits.
+Performance in this regard will be dictated by the compute capacities of your container plan.

 It is also possible to use the `macos` executor type with `xcode`, see the [iOS Project Tutorial]({{ site.baseurl }}/2.0/ios-tutorial/) to get started.